frazierjason/N1mmCommands-TouchPortal/README.md

 is used to indicate if there's a problem, and/or tell you which radio you're using, and if you press this button it will always bring you to the Quick Launch page for jumping to other N1MM+ pages.
 If you create more custom pages you can add launcher buttons here to jump to those other pages you create.
+It takes about fifteen seconds for the plugin to determine that it is no longer receiving status for a radio, or if N1MM+ has stopped communicating altogether.

+YOU ARE ALL DONE -- for basic functionality not involving custom CAT commands.
+You can use any of the pages directly and as-is, except the radio adjustment and rotor control pages.
+Try them out!

 #### Custom pages for directly executing radio commands by CAT control